 - Splitting: Each document is a new source.
 "Death Certificate of Lee Doyle," "Obituary of Henry C. Meinzen," and "Will of Elizabeth Armitage Meinzen" have their own entries as sources.

 Lumping would seem to require a well-thought-out, well-organized system in advance of entering sources.
-A Civil War Pension File as a master source with a citation for each document in the file seems simpler than a 1900 U.S. Census from Ohio as a master source with citations for half a dozen families that in several different counties.
+A Civil War Pension File as a master source with a citation for each document in the file seems simpler than a 1900 U.S. Census from Ohio as a master source with citations for half a dozen families that live in several different counties.

 What am I missing?
 Am I making this harder than it ought to be?
 Am I being too careful (because I don't want to have to redo work)?